CumulusNetworks/docs/content/cumulus-linux/Installation-Management/Upgrading-Cumulus-Linux.md

 </details>

-If you are using certain forms of network virtualization, including [VMware NSX-V](../../Network-Virtualization/Virtualization-Integrations/Integrating-Hardware-VTEPs-with-VMware-NSX-V/) or [Midokura MidoNet](../../Network-Virtualization/Virtualization-Integrations/Integrating-Hardware-VTEPs-with-Midokura-MidoNet-and-OpenStack/), you might have updated the `/usr/share/openvswitch/scripts/ovs-ctl-vtep` file.
+If you are using certain forms of network virtualization, including {{<link url="Integrating-Hardware-VTEPs-with-VMware-NSX-V" text="VMware NSX-V">}} or {{<link url="Integrating-Hardware-VTEPs-with-Midokura-MidoNet-and-OpenStack" text="Midokura MidoNet">}}, you might have updated the `/usr/share/openvswitch/scripts/ovs-ctl-vtep` file.
 This file is not marked as a configuration file; therefore, if the file contents change in a newer release of Cumulus Linux, they overwrite any changes you made to the file.
 Be sure to back up this file and the database file `conf.db` before upgrading.

 {{%notice note%}}